mrakgr/The-Spiral-Language/readme.md

 find_index {state=(); next = inl _ -> failwith (type (dim)) "The princess is in another castle."} ar
 ```

 There was a lot of material covered here.
 The logic of `find_index` might seem confusing to the uninitiated, and would no doubt be to the author had he encountered this over a year ago.
-But ultimately the function is just 5 lines long and there is nothing particular magic about it; the function is fully explicit.
+But ultimately the function is just 5 lines long and there is nothing particular magical about it; the function is fully explicit.
 Thinking about it for a long time will help and so will mentally rehearsing the motions until the pieces fall into place.

 One useful tool in gaining understanding is trying to manually expand the loop.
 Here is what happens if `find_index` is expanded a single step of recursion.